primaza/primaza/docs/entities/servicecatalog.md

 ### Update

 When a registered service is being updated the Service Catalog will get updated too.
-The updated Sevice Catalog will be made available to all the matching application namespaces of Cluster Environment by the primaza agent app controller.
+The updated Sevice Catalog will be made available to all the application namespaces of matching Cluster Environment by Primaza.